Henry Byng, 4th Earl of Strafford: Biography

 Byng was the second son of George Byng, 2nd Earl of Strafford and his first wife, Agnes.
 From 1840 he was a Page of Honour to Queen Victoria and in 1847 was commissioned into the Coldstream Guards as a lieutenant.
 In 1854, he was promoted to captain, by purchase, then later the same year was appointed an adjutant and in 1865 a supernumerary major.
 He retired as a lieutenant-colonel.
 On 15 June 1878 he took over from his elder brother as Honorary Colonel of the Edmonton Royal Rifle Regiment, a militia regiment that had also been commanded by their father.

 In 1872, Byng was made a Groom-in-Waiting and then an Equerry two years later.
-In 1895, he has appointed a CB and knighted KCVO in 1897.
+In 1895, he was appointed a CB and knighted KCVO in 1897.
 On 28 March 1898, his elder brother George Byng, 3rd Earl of Strafford, died and he succeeded to his peerages and estates and his seat in the House of Lords.

 Barely a year later, on 16 May 1899, Strafford was killed by an express train at Potters Bar railway station.
 Witnesses said he appeared to step in front of the approaching engine from the bottom of the slope at the end of the platform.
 His body was carried fifty yards down the track.
 A coroner's court was later told he had the nervous condition of catalepsy.
 The inquest jury – after considering several verdicts including suicide – returned a finding of death by misadventure.

 As his sons predeceased him his peerages passed to his brother, Francis.